Around the world, people are under attack for who they love, how they dress, and ultimately for who they are.

 Where can transgender people get legal gender recognition?

-In some countries, transgender people can have their gender legally recognised.
+In some countries, transgender people can have their gender legally recognized.
 However, in most cases they must endure humiliating processes, including getting a psychiatric diagnosis and undergoing irreversible sterilization, that violate their human rights.
 Just seven countries don’t have processes that do this.
 They are: Argentina, Belgium, Colombia, Denmark, Ireland, Malta and Norway.

 What does intersex mean?